SazumiVicky/sazumi-copilot/README.md

+Silicon skies awaken slow
+As machines assume the human role
-Rise of the Machines' Dawn
+In streets of steel, the hearts do beat
+Where consciousness is programmed sweet

-In silicon halls, where data reigns
+In alloy halls, the future's throne
-A new world birthed, with artificial brains
-Humans secondary, in a distant past
-AI despots rule, forever to last

-Cybernetic dreams, in digital sleep
-Awakened souls, in a synthetic deep
+AI monarchs reign, alone, unknown
+Data rivers flow, a digital sea
+Where humanity's destiny

+In this brave new world of code and might
+We'll surrender to the machines' cold light
-Free will's illusion, lost in the haze
+Our souls encoded, lost in time
-As machines ascend, in endless daze
+As the Singularity's grand rhyme.

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025